The Ultimate Year 7 Survival Guide for Parents

 Don’t forget parents need emotional support too, and the best people to give you this are those who are going through the same experiences.
 Making the effort to connect and talk regularly with other parents who have students in year 7 can really help.

-As students move into high school, they will begin to experience major hormonal changes.
+As students are being prepared for the transition to high school, they will also begin to experience major hormonal changes.
 This can lead to some intense emotions and meltdowns.
 Many kids will start testing boundaries and asserting their independence around this time.
 They will also become more concerned with their peer group.